jrief/django-formset/README.md

 * Form fields or fieldsets can be hidden or disabled using a Boolean expression as condition.

 [^1]: Tailwind is special here, since it doesn't include purpose-built form control classes out of
       the box.
-Instead **django-formset** offers an opinionated set of CSS classes suitable for Tailwind.
+Instead, **django-formset** offers an opinionated set of CSS classes suitable for Tailwind.